Akshitaag/Techelon-Csi/README.md

 Techelon-Csi
 ========

-Website for annual tech fest of CSI.
+Website for annual tech fest of CSI NSIT.